Note:

 12. Click Next at the bottom of the wizard.

-13. After carefully reading the consent terms and conditions, check the read and accept checkbox.
+13. After carefully reading the consent terms and conditions, mark the read and accept checkbox.

 14. Click Provide consent at the bottom of the window.

-15. Enter the name for the new custom avatar.
+15. Enter a name for the new custom avatar.

 16. Click Create to begin the avatar creation process.

-After clicking Create, one custom avatar credit will be deducted from your account.
+After clicking Create, one custom avatar credit is deducted from your account.

 The avatar creation process takes up to five hours.
 While the avatar is being created, the following indication is displayed in the Avatar Library.